Dr Lisa Smithstead

 Much of my current and ongoing research project work is fundamentally collaborative.
 I work with academics across institutions and disciplines, and with non-academic partners including charities, archives and museums.

-I run an ongoing project titled Filming Rural England in collaboration with Dr Lavinia Brydon of the University of Kent.
-The project focuses on the impact of location filming on regional spaces and communities, and how memories of filming are archived and accessed.
+I have run a project titled Filming Rural England in collaboration with Dr Lavinia Brydon of the University of Kent.
+The project focussed on the impact of location filming on regional spaces and communities, and how memories of filming are archived and accessed.
 We launched the project with a community case study in the village of Chilham, Kent.
 You can read about the project on our Filming Rural England Blog.
 In 2017 we published a piece with SERIES journal on location filming for the BBC adaptation of Emma.

 I was also Co-Investigator of the AHRC Connected Communities funded project Lost Spaces (2015).
 This project was a collaboration with Dr Dai O’Brien (PI, York St Johns), Dr Nick Nourse (University of Bristol), the Deaf Studies Trust, and the British Deaf Association.
 It explored the loss of Deaf community spaces and Deaf heritage in Bristol.
 The project included a series of Deaf filmmaking and poetry workshops in Bristol, alongside a heritage community event and awareness march through Bristol city centre.
 Our project documentary was screened this summer at the Watershed in Bristol.